Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Related work

-Our results are also close to the branch of researches on asymptotic optimality results on multi-armed bandits under finite horizon as in \citet{Brown2020IndexPA}, \citet{zhang2021restless}, \citet{gast:hal-03262307}, \citet{ZayasCabn2017AnAO} and \citet{xiong2021reinforcement}.
+Our results are also close to the branch of researches on asymptotic optimality results on multi-armed bandits under finite horizon as in \citet{Brown2020IndexPA}, \citet{zhang2021restless}, \citet{gast2023linear}, \citet{ZayasCabn2017AnAO} and \citet{xiong2021reinforcement}.
 The finite horizon two-action single-constraint multi-armed bandit is the subject of the first three papers, the more general multi-action single-constraint multi-armed bandit is the subject of the two latter papers.
-Except in \citet{gast:hal-03262307}, all the policies considered in these references are one-pass policies that involve solving a linear program only once at the very beginning.
-The non-degenerate property on two-action single-constraint multi-armed bandit is proposed independently in both \citet{zhang2021restless} and \citet{gast:hal-03262307}, together with the $\calO(1/N)$ rate on non-degenerate models proven therein.
-However, none of the existing literature has ever considered the problem under the much more general weakly coupled MDPs framework.
+Except in \citet{gast2023linear}, all the policies considered in these references are one-pass policies that involve solving a linear program only once at the very beginning.
+The non-degenerate property on two-action single-constraint multi-armed bandit is proposed independently in both \citet{zhang2021restless} and \citet{gast2023linear}, together with the $\calO(1/N)$ rate on non-degenerate models proven therein.